Select Page

 Tongue Blocking the Airway

 People breathe through their mouth out of necessity and literally because they cannot get enough oxygen through their nose.
+This can be due to poor tongue posture or a nasal obstruction.
 The mouth is a bigger hole and more oxygen can fit through a bigger space.
+People open there mouth because they need to.
 It is that simple.
+What is the best way to fix mouth breathing permanently?

 Is there a cure for Mouth Breathing?